ntvthuyen/ntvthuyen.github.io/urara/welcome/+page.md

 My name is Vinh-Thuyen.

 You can pronounce my name by saying "thu" and "yen" as fast as possible.
-Thuyen has a lot of meaning in Chinese (about 19 Chinese characters for my name), there are both negative and possitive meaning but I love them all.
-But my mom wanted to name me following a person named Han Thuyen (韓詮), so 詮 is the primary meaning I believe.
+Thuyen has a lot of meanings in Chinese (about 19 Chinese characters for my name), there are both negative and possitive meaning but I love them all.
+But my mom wanted to name me after a person named Han Thuyen (韓詮), so 詮 is the primary meaning, I believe.

 I have a BSc degree in computer science.